flipt-io/flipt/README.md

 For a more detailed guide on how to setup and run Flipt, checkout the [Installation](https://markphelps.github.io/flipt/installation/) documentation.

-For more information on how Flipt works behind the curtain, read the [Architecture](https://markphelps.github.io/flipt/architecture/) documentation.
+To learn how Flipt works behind the curtain, read up on it's [Architecture](https://markphelps.github.io/flipt/architecture/).

 For information on how to integrate Flipt with your existing applications, see the [Integration](https://markphelps.github.io/flipt/integration/) guide.